9 Most Profitable Trees To Grow In Your Backyard | Planting Guide & FAQ

 Patience required

-Unless you are selling young trees seedlings, it’s unlikely you’ll start making money for several years.
+Unless you are selling young tree seedlings, it’s unlikely you’ll start making money for several years.
 Three to ten years are needed for fruit and nut trees to produce fruit, while ten to fifty years are needed for lumber trees.

 If you are selling indoor trees such as palm trees, the time to market is greatly reduced.
 Be sure to research the growth expectations of your trees before you start growing them!